 The Devil is in the details.

 Create a pitch designed to suit your prospect rather than a standard presentation that even you are bored of giving.
-Put their challenges first to show how your product works, it might sound obvious, but it is shocking how many sales pitches just tack on something about their prospect, or worst still, just slap their logo on their tired PowerPoint presentation.
+Put their challenges first to show how your product works. it might sound obvious, but it is shocking how many sales pitches just tack on something about their prospect or, worse still, just slap their logo on their tired PowerPoint presentation.

 Offer to set up a frank conversation about your worth between one of your top clients and your prospect.

 Use the resources you have.